torcato/spark-jdbc-test-docker/README.md

 # spark-jdbc-test-docker

 This is the Dockerfile and startup script to start a small spark cluster and frontent odbc/jdbc server.
-It was used for testing raw using a spark-cluster as a data source using hive-jdbc.
+It was used for testing raw using a spark-cluster as a data source using hive-jdbc.<br>
 The script will start docker 4 containers.
 * a master node: port 8080 mapped to host machine to get the status of the spark cluster.
 * a worker node.